-The oil and filter service intervals in the following charts should be used as guidelines.
-Actual service intervals depend on operation and maintenance practices.
-Use oil analysis to determine the actual useful life of the oil and to aid in selection of the proper oil and filter service interval.
+The oil and filter service intervals in the table below should be used as guidelines because actual service intervals also depend on operation and maintenance practices.
+It is suggested that oil analysis be used prior to each oil change to be certain the proper oil and filter service interval is selected.

-Oil and filter service intervals are based on a combination of oil pan capacity, type of engine oil and filter used, and sulfur content of the diesel fuel.
+Oil and filter change intervals are based on oil pan capacity, type of oil and filter used, and sulfur content of the diesel fuel.